 top of page

-When your wife's pregnancy is complete and a child is born into the world they arrive with a perception of God’s reality, however it is often during life’s difficulties that some choose to reject that knowledge.
+When your wife's pregnancy is complete and a child is born into the world they arrive with a perception of God’s reality.
+It is however often during life’s difficulties that some people choose to reject that knowledge.
 This process involves a subtle decision being made, a decision whether to believe in God and to pursue Heaven, or to mentally allocate ‘spiritual’ things as unreal or unknowable.
+These decisions once made will either validate our choice to believe or attempt to justify our choice not to believe.

 Praising God